Section 2000: Internal Operations

 Policy 2110 Orienting New Board Members

-The Board and its staff shall assist each new member-elect to understand the Board’s functions, policies, and procedures before he/she takes office, by the following methods:
+The Board and its staff shall assist each Board Member and new member-elect to understand the Board's functions, policies, and procedures except in situations reserved only for duly sworn members of the Board.
+This will be done by the following methods:

-- The electee shall be invited to attend Board meetings and to participate in its discussions;
+a) The Board president may invite the member-elect to attend Board meetings and to participate in its discussions as a member of the public;

-- The Clerk shall supply material pertinent to meetings and shall explain its use;
+b) The Clerk shall supply the member-elect with material pertinent to Board meetings and shall explain its use;

-- The electee shall be invited to meet with the Superintendent and other administrative personnel to discuss services they perform for the Board;
+c) The Superintendent shall invite the member-elect to discuss services the District staff perform for the Board;

-- A copy of the Board’s policies and by-laws shall be given to the electee by the Clerk;
+d) The Clerk shall provide a copy of the Board's current policies and by-laws shall be given to the member-elect prior to July 1 following the election;

 POLICY 2120 USE OF PARLIAMENTARY PROCEDURE